 Envision Cayce is a redevelopment plan and strategy for one of Nashville’s oldest public housing properties that blends a mixed-use, mixed-income sustainable community with adjacent urban historic neighborhoods near downtown.

 Cayce Place is Nashville’s largest remaining public housing site, surrounded by two assisted housing and by several unassisted and affordable residential properties.
 Beyond these sites are neighborhoods of predominantly single-family homes with high rates of owner-occupancy.
-The neighborhood is considered a food dessert and is served by two public schools, one of which is among the city’s lowest performing schools.
+The neighborhood is considered a food desert and is served by two public schools, one of which is among the city’s lowest performing schools.

 In February 2013, the Metropolitan Development and Housing Agency procured a team led by EJP Consulting Group to develop a revitalization plan for Cayce Place.
 Smith Gee Studio served as the team’s planners and architects, prepared the Plan document, helped facilitate dozens of stakeholder meetings and led a public charrette.